President Obama: Grant Edward Snowden Clemency Now

 Former U.S. Ambassador to the United Nations John Bolton went so far as to say that Snowden “ought to swing from a tall oak tree” for exposing the NSA’s illegal programs.

-Despite all this, a top NSA official opened the door to offering Snowden immunity, under certain conditions (though we firmly believe it should be unconditional).
+Despite all this, a top NSA official opened the door to offering Snowden clemency, under certain conditions (though we firmly believe it should be unconditional).
 So far, President Obama hasn't agreed.

 Sign the petition now and let President Obama know that the American people stand with Snowden.
 If tens of thousands of us join together to deliver our message as one, we have a real chance of bringing him home.